davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 4. Finally, you must provide a `UserInterface` class, that contains a single static method, `public static void main(String[] args)`.
 If there are other static methods in this class, they must be made private so that they're hidden from the user.
 The main method should simply instantiate a copy of `Autocomplete` and start your program.
    - It should continuously prompt the user for a keyword prefix (the query) until the user types `.quit`.
    - After you scan in a query, call `getMatches()` on it.
 Sort the returned list and display it!
+   - Print out at most 10 matches, if there are that many.

 <!-- 5.
 When your program starts,  it should prompt the user for the name of the "training file".
 Note that any method that attempts to open a file can't compile until you've thrown or caught a *file not found exception*.
 The easiest way to do this is to add the following `throws` suffix to your method: